Cloudify-PS/cloudify-training-labs/README.md

     sudo systemctl stop iptables
     sudo systemctl mask iptables
     ```
-* Make sure that the VM is connected to a security group that is very permissive (same reasoning as for
+* Make sure that the VM is connected to a security group that is very permissive
-`iptables`).

 * Install `unzip` and `git` (needed for the labs; not Cloudify prerequisites)

   ```bash